Let's start with a question: How did you come up with your business’s current strategy? What strategy did you use to come up with the best…..strategy?

 How do I truly understand my revenue streams?

-It’s important to understand that revenue streams are not created equal.
+It’s important to understand that revenue streams differ in value.
 One stream may be bringing in the majority of your overall sales, but that does not mean it’s your primary profit source.
 Other streams, though they may bring in fewer sales, can actually end up contributing more to your overall profit.
-Just because revenue is generated – it might not be the most effective way.
+Just because something generates revenue doesn't mean it works most effectively.

 To build your strategy, you need to be able to answer these important strategic questions: